The best checked luggage of 2021 | CNN Underscored

-Facing rising fees and busy airports, many air travelers depend on carry-on luggage to get them through every trip, but if you’re going on a long journey or traveling with family, a bigger checked bag is a must.
-To help you wade through the options, we tested nine of the most popular checked suitcases for weeks, examining durability, capacity, maneuverability and more to see which one is truly the best.
+Facing rising fees and busy airports, many air travelers depend on carry-on luggage to get them through every trip.
+But if you’re going on a long journey or traveling with family, a bigger checked bag is a must.
+To help you wade through the options, we tested nine of the most popular checked suitcases for weeks, examining durability, capacity, maneuverability and more, to see which one is truly the best.

-We packed and unpacked each suitcase with a typical load, wheeled them around New York City streets and even dropped them down a flight of stairs to simulate the treatment they might get from baggage handlers, all to find the bags that are really worth taking along on your next trip.
+We packed and unpacked each suitcase with a typical load, wheeled them around New York City streets and even dropped them down a flight of stairs to simulate the treatment they might get from baggage handlers, all to find the bags that are really worth taking along on your next long trip.

 With fantastic internal organization and compression, a durable exterior and comfortable handles, the Away Medium suitcase was the most well-rounded bag we tested, with a great combination of maneuverability, capacity, durability and style.

-At nearly half the price of our top pick, the Samsonite Freeform Medium Spinner rolls super smooth, fits more thanks to its expandable zippers and is one of the lightest bags we tested; you'll sacrifice some style and it has less comfortable handles.
+At about half the price of our top pick, the Samsonite Freeform Medium Spinner rolls super smooth, fits more thanks to its expandable zippers and is one of the lightest bags we tested; you'll sacrifice some style and it has less comfortable handles.

 Best overall checked luggage: Away Medium ($295; away.com)

 The Away Medium suitcase was undoubtedly the most well-rounded piece of luggage we got our hands on, outdoing the other bags in many of our most important tests.
-It was solidly durable with only a few scuffs from its trip down the stairs, has an incredible interior compression system, is easily maneuverable and even comfortable to carry for those times you need to lift it in and out of the car.
+It’s solidly durable, with only a few scuffs from its trip down the stairs, has an incredible interior compression system, is easily maneuverable and is even comfortable to carry for those times you need to lift it in and out of the car.

-One of the biggest reasons the Away suitcase claimed our top spot was for its fantastic interior organization and compression system.
-While most of the bags we tested utilize the classic x-shaped straps to keep your clothes in place, one side of the Away has a panel that you can cinch down to flatten out its contents.
+One of the biggest reasons the Away suitcase claimed our top spot was its fantastic interior organization and compression system.
+While most of the bags we tested utilize the classic X-shaped straps to keep your clothes in place, one side of the Away has a panel that you can cinch down to flatten out its contents.
 This panel compresses your items more evenly than straps, which makes closing the two halves and zipping a much easier process.
-Another bonus of this panel: If you unzip your suitcase and accidentally open it with this side on top, your things won’t come tumbling out onto the floor like they can with traditional straps.
+Another bonus of this panel: If you unzip your suitcase and accidentally open it with this side on top, your things won’t come tumbling out onto the floor the way they can with traditional straps.

 The suitcase’s other half has a simple zippered mesh netting, and between the two we were able to fit a surprisingly large amount of clothes into the Away Medium.
 We packed eight button-up shirts (including a few bulky flannels), six hoodies and sweaters, two bathing suits, one towel, a puffy winter coat, five pairs of jeans, a toiletry bag and three pairs of sneakers.
-We stuffed our sneakers into what was probably our favorite feature of the suitcase — an included zippered bag that you can stash your shoes or dirty clothes in while traveling, but can pack into itself when not in use.
+We stuffed our sneakers into what was probably our favorite feature of the suitcase — an included zippered bag that you can use to stash your shoes or dirty clothes while traveling, but can pack into itself when not in use.

-While a few other suitcases had more capacity than the Away thanks to expandable zippers or a larger interior, the Away’s better organization made it by far our favorite to pack.
+While a few other suitcases had more capacity than the Away, thanks to expandable zippers or a larger interior, the Away’s better organization made it by far our favorite to pack.
 And if you do want more room, you can opt for Away’s Large suitcase, which is 29 inches tall to the Medium’s 25 inches.
 Just be careful to stay under the 50-pound airline limit when packing, as suitcases that big are easy to overstuff.

 Aside from its internal features, the Away also did great in our other tests.
-It got scuffed up after dropping it down some stairs, but it comes with an included scuff eraser, which worked surprisingly well.
-It came out of the drop with only a couple lasting scratches, which is better than many of the other bags we tested.
+It got scuffed up after we dropped it down some stairs, but it comes with a scuff eraser, which worked surprisingly well.
+It came out of the drop with only a couple of lasting scratches, which is better than many of the other bags we tested.

-In terms of maneuverability, it wasn’t the absolute best we tested but it was definitely better than most.
-The Away Medium is well balanced, has smooth wheels and rarely tipped over even when we rolled it over deep cracks in the sidewalk and street outside our Brooklyn apartment.
+In terms of maneuverability, it wasn’t the absolute best we tested, but it was definitely better than most.
+The Away Medium is well balanced, has smooth wheels and rarely tipped over, even when we rolled it over deep cracks in the sidewalk and street outside our Brooklyn apartment.
 The Rimowa Essential Check-In M and the Paravel Aviator Grand had a better overall performance when we wheeled them around, but the Away handled well enough.
-However, we did have one wheel that rattled around once or twice during testing, and when fully packed the handle was a little sticky coming up.
+However, we did have one wheel that rattled around once or twice during testing, and when the bag was fully packed, the handle was a little sticky coming up.

 On top of all its technical attributes, the Away suitcase is undoubtedly gorgeous.
 We ranked it second in terms of looks (again behind the Paravel), and its sleek, minimalist design is available in six different colors.